Consensys/verax-documentation/developer-guides/for-attestation-issuers/bulk-create-attestations.md

 ## Bulk Revocation of Attestations

 Revoking attestations in bulk is basically the same as revoking a single attestion.
-This is the funtion that does it:
+This is the function that does it:

 ```solidity
 function bulkRevoke(bytes32[] memory attestationIds, bytes32[] memory replacedBy);
 ```

 The two arrays obviously need to be the same size, with each element in the `replacedBy` parameter corresponding to the element in the same position in the `attestationIds` parameter.
-After that, the exact same verification checks are performed by the attestation regsitry.
+After that, the exact same verification checks are performed by the attestation registry.